OUR BEGINNING...

 Or better yet, come attend one of our Sunday morning celebrations to hear and see for yourself what we have going on because we do indeed have it going on!

-our spiritual discovery center as we like to call it,
+At our Spiritual Discovery Center, as we like to call it,

 we seek to expand our service offerings throughout the week